jeeftor/chapterize-whisper/README.md

 01:46:18,820, BOOK_END
 ```

-The next step would be to upload this "chapter definition" to audiobook shelf
+The next step would be to upload this "chapter definition" to audiobook shelf.

-In audiobook shelf if we uploaded this data this is what it would look like:
+First we need to upload this audiobook itself to Audiobookshelf - and as you can see - it doesnt have any chapter data

 ![image1](./docs/pre-chapters.jpg)

-As you can see the chapter data is bad.

 If you look at Audiobookshelf's URL you'll see something like this: